lewsid/dinkly/README.md

     `php tools/gen_models.php -s=dinkly -i`

-3. Create a basic admin user (which can be changed in config/fixtures/AdminUser.yml):
+3. Create a basic admin user (which can be changed in config/fixtures/dinkly/AdminUser.yml):

     `php tools/load_fixtures.php -s=dinkly`

+    *Unless changed, the default credentials that shipa with Dinkly are bfett/password*

 4. Update base href value in config/config.yml as needed.

 Dinkly CLI Tools
 ----------------